modrinth/docs/docs/details/carbon.md

 We have been using [ariadne](https://github.com/modrinth/ariadne) to take note of page views and ad revenue since August 1st, 2022.
 While creator payouts cannot yet be claimed, all ad revenue from this date forward will be claimable once payouts are released!
 :::

-Carbon Ads is fully compliant with GDPR, CCPA, and other privacy laws.
-Modrinth will never use an ad provider that does not respect the privacy of you, our users.

-Carbon Ads also fall under the [Acceptable Ads Standard](https://acceptableads.com/standard/).
+Carbon Ads is fully compliant with GDPR, CCPA, and other privacy laws, and fall under the [Acceptable Ads Standard](https://acceptableads.com/standard/).
 There is only ever one per page, they are less than 120 pixels tall, and they are separate and distinguishable from actual site content.

 While you are not required to turn off your adblocker to access Modrinth, you would be supporting both Modrinth and its creators in the process.
 For the benefit of everyone involved, we humbly request that you turn off your adblocker.
 You can use the links on the right side to navigate to your browser or browser extension.